SantiagoYanezFerreiro/ZeroFoodWaste/README.md

 ## Media
-•	Pictures are from Unsplash.com and Google Images.
+•	Pictures are from Unsplash.com, Pexels and Google Images.
 •	The favicon was created using the resource ![Favicon](https://realfavicongenerator.net/)